Vonng/pigsty/docs/v-pgsql.md

 ### `pg_fs_main`

-PG master data disk mount point, type: `path`, level: C, default value: `"/data"`.
+PG main data disk mountpoint, type: `path`, level: C, default value: `"/data"`.

-Pigsty's default [directory structure](r-fhs) assumes that there is a master data disk mount point on the system that holds the database directory along with other state.
+Pigsty's default [dir structure](r-fhs) assumes that there is a main data disk mountpoint on the system that holds the DB dir along with another state.

 ### `pg_fs_bkup`

-PG backup disk mount point, type: `path`, level: C, default value: `"/data/backups"`.
+PG backup disk mountpoint, type: `path`, level: C, default value: `"/data/backups"`.

-Pigsty's default [directory structure](r-fhs) assumes that there is a backup data disk mount point on the system that holds backup and archive data.
-However, users can also specify a subdirectory on the primary data disk as the backup disk root mount point.
+Pigsty's default [dir structure](r-fhs) assumes that there is a backup data disk mountpoint on the system that holds backup and archive data.
+However, users can also specify a sub-dir on the primary data disk as the backup disk home mountpoint.

 ### `pg_dummy_filesize`

-Size of the placeholder file `/pg/dummy`, type: `size`, level: C, default value: `"64MiB"`.
+Size of the file `/pg/dummy`, type: `size`, level: C, default value: `"64MiB"`.

 A placeholder file is a pre-allocated empty file that takes up disk space.
-When the disk is full, removing the placeholder file can free up some space, it is recommended to use `4GiB`, `8GiB` for production env.
+When the disk is full, removing the placeholder file can free up some space, it is recommended to use `4GiB`, `and 8GiB` for production env.